vijayraavi/architecture-center/docs/topics/high-performance-computing/index.md

 ## Infrastructure

-There are a number of infrastructure components necessary to build a HPC system.
+There are a number of infrastructure components necessary to build an HPC system.
 Compute, Storage, and Networking provide the underlying components, no matter how you choose to manage your HPC workloads.

 ### Example HPC Architectures